 Register now and ensure your slot.

 The number of participants is limited to a minimum of 3 and to a maximum of 40 people.
 We recommend you to reserve your slot on time.

 The workshop will be held in English.

-Register now online and settle your payment by credit card without any surcharges.
+Register now online and settle your payment by credit card.